Assheton Curzon, 1st Viscount Curzon: Family

 Lord Curzon married firstly Esther Hanmer, daughter of William Hanmer and Elizabeth Jennens (sister of Charles Jennens), in 1756.
-After her death in July 1764, he married secondly Dorothy, daughter of Sir Robert Grosvenor, 6th Baronet, in 1766.
-After her death on 24 February 1774, he married thirdly Anna Margaretta, daughter of Amos Meredith and sister of Sir William Meredith, 3rd Baronet, in 1777.
+After her death in July 1764, he married secondly Dorothy Grosvenor, daughter of Sir Robert Grosvenor, 6th Baronet, in 1766.
+After her death on 24 February 1774, he married thirdly Anna Margaretta Meredith, daughter of Amos Meredith and sister of Sir William Meredith, 3rd Baronet, in 1777.
 She died in June 1804.
 There were two sons and four daughters from the two first marriages.

 Lord Curzon died in March 1820, aged 90.
-His son from his first marriage, The Hon.
-Penn Assheton Curzon, had predeceased him, and he was therefore succeeded by the latter's third but eldest surviving son by his marriage to Sophia Howe, suo jure Baroness Howe (the eldest daughter of Richard Howe, 1st Earl Howe (of the first creation), and wife Mary Hartop), Richard, who was created Earl Howe in 1821.
+His son from his first marriage, the Hon.
+Penn Assheton Curzon, had predeceased him, and he was therefore succeeded by the latter's third but eldest surviving son by his marriage to Sophia Howe, suo jure Baroness Howe (the eldest daughter of Richard Howe, 1st Earl Howe, and his wife Mary Hartop), Richard, who was created Earl Howe in 1821.

-His son by his second wife, The Honourable Robert Curzon, represented Clitheroe in Parliament for many years and was the father of Robert Curzon, 14th Baron Zouche.
+His son by his second wife, the Hon.
+Robert Curzon, represented Clitheroe in Parliament for many years and was the father of Robert Curzon, 14th Baron Zouche.
 Robert inherited Hagley Hall and various other unentailed properties.

-His daughter, The Hon.
-Charlotte Curzon, married Dugdale Stratford Dugdale of the historic Stratford Family, with their descendants becoming the Dugdale Baronets in 1936.
+His daughter, the Hon.
+Charlotte Curzon, married Dugdale Stratford Dugdale of the historic Stratford family, with their descendants becoming the Dugdale baronets in 1936.